numbworks/NW.WIDJobs/docs/Documentation-NW.WIDJobsClient.md

   ]
 }
 ```
-An metrics file looks like this:
+A metrics file looks like this:

 ```json
 {